-Swab, Spit, Or Stay Home?
+Swab, Spit Or Stay Home?
 A Wide Variety Of Plans To Keep Coronavirus Off Campus

 "You really have to ask yourself whether you have any business reopening if you're not going to commit to an aggressive program of high-frequency testing," he says.

-The 'Fighting Illini' move aggressively on testing
+The "Fighting Illini" move aggressively on testing

 Some institutions that desperately want students to return to campus are backing the goal with a maximal approach to safety and testing.